Socratic what now?

-- The number of participants suitable for a healthy discussions is ideally between 20–40 people, although it can be done with more by having a series of concentric circles, for example two or three sets of an inner and outer circle.
+- The number of participants suitable for a healthy discussion is ideally between 20–40 people, although it can be done with more by having a series of concentric circles.
+For example, two or three sets of an inner and outer circle.
 Diversity of people and views are recommended in each circle to ensure balanced dialogue and exchange of ideas.

 - This can be an emotional sharing experience for some, so don’t underestimate how important the issues are to participants, not the power of this technique.
 Don’t rush it.